Diarchy: Kartli

+According to Cyril Toumanoff, the diarchs of Kartli in 370-378 were Sauromaces II and Mihrdat III.

 Hungary

 The Hungarians originally possessed a system of dual kingship, with religious authority vested in the kende and military authority vested in the war-chief (gyula).
 It is believed that when the kende Kurszán was killed c.
 904 a little after the arrival of the Hungarians in Pannonia, his role was usurped by the war-chief Árpád, establishing the Hungarian monarchy.
 It is not known with certainty whether Árpád was originally the kende or the gyula.